American Community School Beirut: Academics

-Campus Facilities
+Campus facilities

 The ACS campus is located within a short distance from the Mediterranean sea.

-The Lower School building consists of a library, computer center, auditorium, multipurpose hall, art room, as well as the Early Years and Elementary administrative wing.
+The Lower School building consists of a library, computer center, auditorium, multipurpose hall, art room, as well as the Early Childhood and the Elementary Administrative Wing.
 The Middle School building houses all Middle School classrooms, science laboratories, lego robotics lab, High School student services, counselors, infirmary, special support personnel, college counselor, and community service advisor, as well as the Upper Library and the Middle School computer center.
 The building has its own auditorium and music room and houses the School Cafeteria.
 The Upper School Building, also known as BD Building, consists of a bookstore, Community Lounge, Print Shop, IT Department, High School classrooms, and laboratories, as well as administrative offices.
-The gymnasium, built in the late 1950s, stood as an architectural landmark for decades and includes a basketball court, locker rooms, a dance studio, and a fitness center.
-The faculty building was completed in April 2015.
-The first basement and ground floor host music rooms for elementary, middle, and high school divisions.
-Elementary language rooms and Grade 5 classrooms are located on first through the third floor.
-The residential part consists of 16 typical apartments starting on the 4th up to the 11th.
-The Head of School residence is located on the 12th and 13th floor with a rooftop that is used for social gatherings, as well as collecting solar energy to help become environmentally friendly.